HAITAO2003/ip/docs/README.md

-# Duke Task Manager - User Guide
+# Dumpling Task Manager - User Guide

 ![image](https://github.com/user-attachments/assets/12df2231-9db1-468f-bdec-af4a2b2889c8)

-Duke is a desktop chat-based task manager application that helps you keep track of your tasks, deadlines, and events through a friendly chat interface.
+Dumpling is a desktop chat-based task manager application that helps you keep track of your tasks, deadlines, and events through a friendly chat interface.

 ## Table of Contents
 - [Quick Start](#quick-start)